 Next, lay one of your sides with grooved posts facing up.
 Glue and place two more cross-pieces as shown:

-Lay the second side set on top of the glued pieces with grooves facing down and nail.
+Then, lay the second side set on top of the glued pieces with grooves facing down and nail.

 Now you’re going to attach one of the #4 squares to the bottom of your lantern.
 Glue and nail around the perimeter, making sure to aim for the center of the cross-pieces.